At First Sight (1999 film): Cast

+Production

+In February 1997, it was announced Irwin Winkler was working on “To See or Not To See” by Steve Levitt based on a story by Oliver Sacks.
+Initially the project had been set up at Sony Pictures until it was placed into Turnaround and was acquired by MGM at the behest of then MGM President Michael Nathanson.
+In September 1997, it was announced Val Kilmer had joined the film (now titled Sight Unseen) to play the lead for $9 million.

 Reception

 The film holds a "rotten" rating of 32% on the review aggregator website Rotten Tomatoes, based on 38 reviews, with an average rating of 5.4/10.
 The website's consensus reads, "Interesting premise, but too long and conventional."
-On Metacritic, it holds a weighted average score of 40 out of 100 based on 21 reviews, indicating "mixed or average reviews".
+On Metacritic, it holds a weighted average score of 40 out of 100 based on 21 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "B+" on an A+ to F scale.